Are Parents Liable for Car Accidents Caused by Their Children?

 In New York, a parent is not generally liable for a child’s actions unless the parents themselves were negligent.
 However, when the parents own the vehicle that their child negligently uses to cause an accident, the parents may be liable under state law.

 If you have a teen, college-aged, or even an older adult child who drives your car, it is wise to make sure your insurance policy will cover damages related to their use.
-If your vehicle has already been in an accident, speak with a lawyer to determine your rights and responsibilities.
+If your vehicle has already been in an accident, speak with a personal injury lawyer to determine your rights and responsibilities.

 Liability for a child’s actions